AckeeDevOps/gitlabci-templates/templates/backend/nodejs/docker/README.md

 **`.aglioDocsUpload`** is job built around [Ackee/aglio-uploader](https://github.com/AckeeDevOps/aglio-uploader) Docker image.
 It contains a few third-party tools, namely: `aglio`, `apib2swagger`, `swagger-gen`, `html-inline` and `rclone`.
 This step basically executes `npm run docs` command and uploads rendered bits to the GCS bucket.
-It requires a few configuration parameters (specify them in `variables` section):

-- `GCLOUD_PROJECT_ID`: GCP project id where your GCS bucket lives
-- `GCLOUD_SA_KEY`: base64 encoded Service Account key - this property is strictly required by Ackee/docker-gcr
-- `AGLIO_DOCS_DIRECTORY`: output directory with rendered html files, you can use relative or absolute paths.
-- `GCS_BUKET`: name of the GCS bucket
-- `GCS_PREFIX`: use this property to create directory structure, it's useful when you're using single GCS bucket for multiple projects

 Sample NPM script might look as follows: